buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcElementAssemblyTypeEnum.md

 # IfcElementAssemblyTypeEnum

-This enumeration defines the basic configuration types for element assemblies.
+This enumeration defines the basic configuration types for element assemblies.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x2.